 Environmental Attributes of Coconut Sugar

 Coconut Trees are considered “Trees of Life” by many traditional communities here in Indonesia and around the world; they provide a variety of useful goods such as roofing material, coconut water, food, building material and shade for other crops.
 Coconut trees are recognized as ecologically beneficial tree crops which restore damaged soils, require very little water and play a supportive role in sustaining eco-systems of wildlife and other undergrowth.

 As reported by the Food and Agricultural Organization (FAO) of the World Bank, Coconut Palms are the world’s most sustainable sources of sweeteners.

 - Coconut Palms produce 50-70% more sugar per acre than sugar cane and use less than 20% of the nutrients in the soil.

-- Coconut Trees can grow and flourish naturally in diverse eco-systems which are supportive to the presence of wildlife.
-This offers a contrasting picture to the somber reality and negative implications of massive mono-crop plantations.
+- Coconut Trees can grow and flourish naturally in diverse eco-systems which are supportive of the presence of wildlife.
+This offers a contrasting picture of the sombre reality and negative implications of massive mono-crop plantations.

 - Coconut Trees require little water and can grow in severely depleted soil, and furthermore, can enhance soil structure and fertility; the aforementioned can translate to the conversion of marginalized land into lush jungle over time.

 Coconut Sugar can serve as a 1:1 replacement for cane sugar.
 Furthermore, it has a very low melting point and an impressively high tolerance for burning, deeming it perfect for confectionery purposes.
 It also dissolves in liquids and wet dough without residue, because it is derived from nectar, as opposed to a crystal particulate such as cane sugar.